 Top 10 Most Revolutionary Rock Bands

 The Beatles were an English rock band formed in Liverpool in 1960.
 The group comprised John Lennon, Paul McCartney, George Harrison, and Ringo Starr.
-They are regarded as the most influential band of all time and were integral to the development of the 1960s counterculture and the recognition of popular... read more
+They are widely regarded as one of the most influential bands of all time and were integral to the development of the 1960s counterculture and the recognition... read more

 Not the first rock band ever, but they created the style of rock that almost all bands from the '60s onward use.
 They led the British Invasion and influenced bands such as The Who, The Rolling Stones, etc.